 With over 10,000 waterfalls etched into spectacular landscape, Iceland is an essential travel destination.
 Amazing places are found throughout the island – from glacial lagoons to towering volcanoes to vast canyons.
 There’s no shortage of incredible places to see, and with so much to do you’ll even find beautiful spots off the beaten path and free of tourist crowds.
 Unless you have huge amounts of time, you’re best off exploring just one region of this picturesque country.
 If it’s your first time in Iceland, you can’t go wrong exploring the magnificent destinations found in the Southern Region.
 Home to the famous golden circle route, some of Iceland’s best-known attractions are found here.
-To make best use of your time, we recommend hiring a car to avoid having to rely on tours which will take you to sites at the busiest times of day.
+To make best use of your time, we recommend hiring a car.
+Not only does renting a car mean you can arrive at sites before they get busy later in the day, but doing so is also one of the best money saving tips for Iceland.
 Check out the list below of 10 must see places in South Iceland – all of which can be accessed without a 4×4.

 Gulfoss – the largest volume falls in Europe – is one of Iceland’s most popular attractions, and can be found on the country’s golden circle route.
 This powerful two-tiered waterfall is formed of glacial water from Langjökull – Iceland’s second largest glacier.
 It’s possible to get up close to both stages of the falls on a trail running alongside, as well as appreciating it all at once from viewing platforms above.
 During winter, the water freezes over and blankets of snow cover the surrounding areas– giving another dimension to the falls’ beauty.
 With no entrance fee, Gulfoss is simply a must see when visiting South Iceland.